noahswa/TBD-To-be-detected/README.md

 ## Motivation

-Distracted driving is a major safety issue that contributes to preventable traffic accidents.
-Our goal is to explore how computer vision can support safer driving through image-based driver monitoring while keeping the system interpretable enough to understand what visual cues the model is using.
+Distracted driving is a significant safety problem that leads to traffic accidents that could be avoided.
+Our aim is to examine how computer vision can help make driving safer through image-based driver monitoring.
+We also want to ensure the system is easy to understand, so we can learn what visual cues the model relies on.

 ## Dataset